 The term “bore” refers to the empty interior space of a gun barrel through which the ammunition is pushed through when a gun fires.

 For example, a 16-bore barrel will accept a lead ball that weighs 1oz, which is 16 to the pound.
 At the other end of the scale a 4-bore means four balls to the pound, each ball weighing 4oz or ¼lb.
 So a 28-bore being smaller is 28 to make up a pound, and so on.
-So you can now see why the larger number means a smaller bore size and vice versa.

 - With the smoothbore shotgun the weight of the spherical lead ball bears a fairly close relationship to the appropriate shot load.

 - Basically, that means a weight of shot (and suitable powder charge) that was both practical and comfortable to shoot relative to the bore size and weight of the gun.

 - Some of the old standard loads work out spot on, such as the now obsolete Eley Grand Prix 8-bore with its 2oz load, which is exactly eight to the pound.